Continuous Local Symmetry: Connection to Reactivity and Recognition: Results

-More importantly, a strong correlation was observed between local mirror symmetry characteristics and mono-addict DA reactivity.
+More importantly, a strong correlation was observed between local mirror symmetry characteristics and mono-adduct DA reactivity.
 In a concerted DA pathway, two new $\sigma$ bonds are formed synchronously at the termini of the diene.
 As this process is governed by constructive orbital overlap between the HOMO of the diene and the LUMO of the dienophile (or vice versa), orbital symmetry considerations play a decisive role, and the planar \emph{s-cis} conformation of the diene is preferred.
 The gauche-like functional site in dendralenes, however, make their DA reaction outcomes difficult to generalize.
-Experimental studies showed that odd dendralenes have substantially higher reactivity toward cycloaddition pathways than their even neighbors.
+Experimental studies showed that odd dendralenes have substantially higher reactivity toward cycloaddition pathways than their even neighbors \cite{paddon-row_origin_2011, payne_practical_2009}.
 This observation can be rationalized in terms of the local symmetry of the bisector plane $\sigma_v$ in the local diene fragment.
 The highly reactive odd dendralenes exhibit significantly higher reflection symmetries compared to the nonreactive even dendralenes (\Cref{fig:den_alternation}\textbf{c}).
-Linear least-squares regression yields a Pearson coefficient of 0.88, and an $R^2$ value of 0.77, suggesting a concrete positive relationship.
-The slope is statistically significant ($p = 0.021$), despite the limited sample size ($n=6$).
+In the specific case of [$n$]dendralenes, the diene distortion consists primarily of torsion about the central \ce{C-C} bond.
+The torsional angle itself does also roughly correlate with mono-adduct reactivity and the resultant alternation, although not as significantly as the local reflection symmetry measure (Figure~S1).
+However, the local symmetry analysis is vastly more versatile as it can describe a wide range of local internal coordinate distortions, as well as complex mixtures thereof.